 It is an absolute certainty that at some point your facility’s Food Service or EVS division will have an unplanned absence of leadership.
 Relocation, retirement, maternity, sabbatical, lottery winner, and a host of other reasons are difficult to foresee.
 Most hospitals have no “batter’s box” of trained managers ready to fill the gap.
 Below are some advantages an interim professional can offer.

-Cost-effectiveness: Interim managers can start quickly and only get paid for the days they work, which is more cost-effective than making a permanent hire.
+Provisional managers can start quickly and only get paid for the days they work, which is more cost-effective than making a permanent hire.

 Drawn from a pool of well-vetted, industry professionals, provisional managers are well-qualified for their assignments.
 They are focused on key priorities to bring stability, and satisfaction and strengthen the client’s culture and need.